 Presenter 1-day Saddle fit lecture at the Large Animal Veterinary Clinic in Chilcoot CA

 Organized and hosted 3-day Dr. Gerd Heuschmann Symposium and Riding Clinic "Biomechanics of Soundness" October 2016

 Became Director of Education for Saddlefit 4 Life, North America

 Attended Jillian Kreinbring Biomechanics Clinic in South Carolina, December 2016

 Organizer and TA for the Saddlefit 4 Life Annual Intensive Course in Florida, Jan 2017, 2018, 2019, 2020; Ontario 2018, 2019.

 Tucker Biometric Online Masterclass with Dr. Renée Tucker, DVM, author of Where Does My Horse Hurt?

 Emmett Therapy for Horses Modules 1-4 Achieved Practitioner Lvl

 Currently studying classical dressage with Jordan Rohanna

-Vluggen Institute of Osteopathy - currently through 7th Module; End of course 2021.
+Vluggen Institute of Osteopathy - currently through 9-10th Modules; End of course 2021.